Skip to main content

 The tracker is per brand and per website.
 Install is a single script tag.
 Data starts populating from the moment the tracker fires.

-For buyers with an existing tracking and attribution stack (GA4, Segment, Mixpanel, HubSpot), Apaya’s UTM tracking on every campaign feeds those systems through standard parameters.
-Apaya does not replace your existing analytics infrastructure; it extends what you can see from the social side.
+For buyers with an existing tracking and attribution stack, Apaya’s UTM tracking on every campaign feeds those systems through standard parameters.
+Apaya extends what the team can see from the social side while keeping social content, campaign, channel, post, and brand reporting inside the platform.

 For deeper coordination across brands, the multi-brand workspaces page covers the workspace model.